-Highlights of the recently completed 2015-2016 season included Christmas Around New York: NYChoral reached out to audiences throughout New York City with performances in the Bronx (Lovinger Theater of Lehmann College), Staten Island (New Dorp Moravian Church), and a sold-out performance at Lincoln Center’s Alice Tully Hall.
+Highlights of the 2015-2016 season included Christmas Around New York: NYCHORAL reached out to audiences throughout New York City with performances in the Bronx (Lovinger Theater of Lehmann College), Staten Island (New Dorp Moravian Church), and a sold-out performance at Lincoln Center’s Alice Tully Hall.
 In February, we presented Arvo Pärt’s Te Deum and Beethoven’s Mass in C at Carnegie Hall.
-In conjunction with that performance, NYChoral, The Mannes School of Music and the Arvo Pärt Project presented Arvo Pärt Day.
-This day-long celebration of the composer included live performances by NYChoral and the Mannes Orchestra, a showing of the film Adam’s Passion (a collaboration between Arvo Pärt and famed stage director Robert Wilson), and culminated in a panel discussion with insightful and engaging experts on the significance and influence of Arvo Pärt’s work.
+In conjunction with that performance, NYCHORAL, The Mannes School of Music and the Arvo Pärt Project presented Arvo Pärt Day.
+This day-long celebration of the composer included live performances by NYCHORAL and the Mannes Orchestra, a showing of the film Adam’s Passion (a collaboration between Arvo Pärt and famed stage director Robert Wilson), and culminated in a panel discussion on the significance and influence of Arvo Pärt’s work.
 The season concluded in May with a performance of Handel’s Israel In Egypt at Carnegie Hall.
-One reviewer wrote that NYChoral “sang with agility and clarity in the fugues.
+One reviewer wrote that NYCHORAL “sang with agility and clarity in the fugues.
 Needless to say, they could also bathe the audience in rich legato sound.”

-Guest engagements during the 2015-2016 season included NYChoral’s 22nd appearance at the Richard Tucker Music Foundation Gala, broadcast on PBS, and an appearance with Andrea Bocelli at Madison Square Garden.
-The NYChoral Chamber Singers participated in the staging of a radical reinterpretation of Mozart's The Magic Flute at 80WSE Gallery (in partnership with NYU Steinhardt and the Berlin-based CHEAP Kollektiv) and presented a concert featuring works of Dove and Ešenvalds at The New School's Stiefel Concert Hall.
+Guest engagements during the 2015-2016 season included NYCHORAL’s 22nd appearance at the Richard Tucker Music Foundation Gala, broadcast on PBS, and an appearance with Andrea Bocelli at Madison Square Garden.
+The NYCHORAL Chamber Chorus participated in the staging of a radical reinterpretation of Mozart's The Magic Flute at 80WSE Gallery (in partnership with NYU Steinhardt and the Berlin-based CHEAP Kollektiv) and presented a concert featuring works of Dove and Ešenvalds at The New School's Stiefel Concert Hall.

-During the 2014-2015 season NYChoral appeared at the Richard Tucker Music Foundation Gala, with Andrea Bocelli at Madison Square Garden, and with the New York Youth Symphony in a performance of Beethoven’s 9th Symphony in Carnegie Hall.
+During the 2014-2015 season NYCHORAL appeared at the Richard Tucker Music Foundation Gala, with Andrea Bocelli at Madison Square Garden, and with the New York Youth Symphony in a performance of Beethoven’s 9th Symphony at Carnegie Hall.